tarponjargon/js-simple-validations/README.md

 JSV listens for `input`, `change` and `focusout` events on each field in the form, and the `submit` event on the form itself.
 Validations are triggered on each of those events.
 When all fields pass validation, the form is in a "valid" state and can be submitted.

-JSV is intended for "traditional" server-side rendered HTML forms.
-So if you're using a framework or otherwise creating your forms with Javascript, it's probably not for you.
-To avoid you having to write *any* Javascript, JSV is an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) that executes (attaches to form elements) when the page is ready.
+To avoid you having to write *any* Javascript, JSV instantiates and attaches to form elements when the page is ready.
+JSV is intended for use with "traditional" server-side rendered HTML forms.
+So if you're using a framework or otherwise creating your forms with Javascript, it probably won't work.

 <a name="installation"></a>
 ## Installation